NSoiffer/MathCATForPython/README.md

 ## MathCAT Update Log

-### Version 0.6.7
+### Version 0.6.8

-Lots of changes because it has been a while since the last release.
+Lots of changes because it has been a while since the last official release.

 #### Speech